RodBarnes/NationalParks/ImageListIssue.md

 - Menu > tap any page from flyout.
 - Menu > tap About, then tap [Tester].
 - Menu > tap any page from flyout, then tap [Filter].

+NOTE: The styles used in the ImageListPage are used by several other pages.

+# Updates
+I just tried this again -- with the QueryParameter code commented out -- and it didn't throw the Exception but displayed a blank ImageListPage.
+So, I put the code back, and the Exception was thrown.
+I commented the code again, and it still threw the Exception.

+I went to a completely different system (my laptop) and cloned the repo.
+Cleaned, build; debug session in light mode and the error did not appear.
+Switched to dark mode and the error appeared.
+Switched to light mode and the error continued to appear.

+The next morning, did clean & build and ran with emulator in light mode.
+It all worked find without an error.
+I then closed the app, switched the emulator to dark mode, ran a debug session -- and the error appeared.
+I then closed the app, switched the emulator to light mode, ran a debug session -- and the errror still appeared.

+Removed the frame style from ImageListPage and did a test in light mode:  Error still appears.
+Switched to API 33 emulator, clean & build; debug session in light mode: No error.
+API 33 emulator; debug session in dark mode: Error appeared API 33 emulator; debug session in light mode: Error continues to appear.
+Removed the lable style.
+API 31 emulator; debug session in light mode (Note: Emulator reset):  Error appeared.
+Manually did a factory reset on the API 31 emulator, started the emulator from the Device Manager; debug session in light mode: Error still appears.
+Restored the frame and lable styles to ImageListPage.
+Closed the emulator, closed VS, restarted my computer.
+Clean & rebuild, factory reset API 31 emulator; debug session in light mode: Error occurred.